ErShubham2908/React-Interview-EA25/README.md

   - Simplified Code: State lifting reduces redundancy in your code and makes it easier to manage, as you don't have to pass props through many levels of components.
   - Improved Performance: Avoiding prop drilling can improve the performance of your application, as React doesn't need to re-render components unnecessarily.
   - Easier Maintenance: When you need to modify the state or data, you only need to do it in one place (the common ancestor) rather than making changes in multiple child components.

+### Q2.
+Fetch API data using Axios?

+### Q3.
+Context API?
+- The Context API is a powerful feature in React that allows you to manage and share state data between components without having to pass props down through every level of your component tree.
+It's especially useful for scenarios where multiple components need access to the same data.
+- Context API is a built-in feature in React that provides a way to pass data through the component tree without having to pass props manually at every level.
+It allows you to share data between components, such as theme information, user authentication, or any other global data.
+- **When to Use Context API?**
+  - You should consider using the Context API when you have data that needs to be accessed by multiple components at different levels of the component tree.
+It simplifies data sharing and avoids "prop drilling."
+    - A Provider component is used to wrap the part of your component tree where you want to share data.
+It accepts a value prop, which will provide the shared data to its child components.
+    -  you can use the useContext hook to access the context data more conveniently.